-We introduce a Large Language Model (LLM) framework that generates rich and diverse NL datasets using only Vega-Lite specifications as input, thereby streamlining the development of Natural Language Interfaces (NLIs) for data visualization.
-We propose two techniques to synthesize relevant chart semantics accurately and enhance syntactic diversity in each NL dataset, respectively: 1) a guided discovery incorporated into prompting so that LLMs can steer themselves to create varying NL datasets in a self-directed manner; 2) a score-based paraphrasing to augment NL syntax along with four well-defined language axes.
-We also present a new chart collection of 1,981 real-world Vega-Lite specifications that have increased diversity and complexity compared to benchmarks, to demonstrate the generalizability of our framework.
-The experimental results show that our framework accurately extracts chart semantics and generates L1/L2 captions with 89.4% and 76.0% accuracy, respectively, while generating and paraphrasing utterances and questions with greater diversity than benchmarks.
+We introduce VL2NL, a Large Language Model (LLM) framework that generates rich and diverse NL datasets using Vega-Lite specifications as input, thereby streamlining the development of Natural Language Interfaces (NLIs) for data visualization.
+To synthesize relevant chart semantics accurately and enhance syntactic diversity in each NL dataset, we leverage 1) a guided discovery incorporated into prompting so that LLMs can steer themselves to create faithful NL datasets in a self-directed manner; 2) a score-based paraphrasing to augment NL syntax along with four language axes.
+We also present a new collection of 1,981 real-world Vega-Lite specifications that have increased diversity and complexity than existing chart collections.
+When tested on our chart collection, VL2NL extracted chart semantics and generated L1/L2 captions with 89.4% and 76.0% accuracy, respectively.
+It also demonstrated generating and paraphrasing utterances and questions with greater diversity compared to the benchmarks.
+Last, we discuss how our NL datasets and framework can be utilized in real-world scenarios.

 Our paraphrasing technique is inspired by a linear interpolation in the latent space for image generation and manipulation as demonstrated in many system and application papers.
 It enables a smooth transition from one expression to another by focusing on creating controllable and meaningful variations of a single sentence.
 We employ a five-point Likert-scale and assign one of the axes to each.
 Here, we focus on altering only the sentence's syntax, while maintaining its meaning.
 In detail, we provide LLMs with a sentence (i.e., Example Sentence) and an explanation about one of the defined axes (i.e., Axis) and its two directions (i.e., Direction-1, Direction-2).
 We assign a specific value on a Likert scale ranging from one to five, to paraphrase the sentence as if it were spoken by a person using a language with a certain degree indicated by the score.